 To prepare for your end as the teacher/moderator, print the example questions included and/or create your own.
 I use “cue cards” to help keep me organized.
 After practice, you may decide to have a student moderate the discussion.

-On the day of the panel discussion, put together a group of four or five desks for your panel and another desk facing the panel for the moderator.
+On the day of the panel discussion, put together a group of four or five desks (or a big table if you have one) for your panel and another desk facing the panel for the moderator.
 The “audience” should be seated in front of the panel.
 Give each student a participation card to keep track of his/her meaningful contributions to the discussion.